What is a credit score & how does it affect a car finance application?

 Most lenders will require proof of income or affordability when you apply for car finance.
 It’s to make sure you can afford to keep up with the monthly repayments.
 Usually, they’ll be able to confirm this through wage slips and/or bank statements.

 And finally, they’ll check your credit score to decide if you’re creditworthy.
-The higher your score and the lower amount of recent applications, the more likely you are to be accepted.
+The higher your score and the lower amount of recent applications, the more likely you will be accepted.

-As each lender is different in their criteria, and being accepted is more than just your credit score, there’s no magic number which will guarantee you get accepted.
+As each lender is different in their criteria, and being accepted is more than just your credit score, there’s no magic number to guarantee you get accepted.

 If you have a higher score, there’s a greater chance of being accepted, but it’s not set in stone.